News: GfSE releases SpecIF v1.1

 SpecIF contributes to the following objectives:

-• Schema-compliant: SpecIF data can be checked formally using a JSON- or XML-schema; the former has been made available at SpecIF-Schema.
+- Schema-compliant: SpecIF data can be checked formally using a JSON- or XML-schema; the former has been made available at SpecIF Schema and Constraint Checker.

-• Open and cooperative: Creative Commons BY-SA All results are published with Creative Commons 4.0 CC BY-SA license; allowing commercial use.
+- Open and cooperative: All results are published with Creative Commons 4.0 CC BY-SA license allowing commercial use.
 The results can be further developed, but the origin must be stated and they must be published under similar terms; please consult the referenced license text.
 We encourage everyone interested to join our GfSE working group and to directly contribute to the results.

 Use Cases